beyarkay/masters-thesis/src/02_background.md

-This chapter describes various concepts which _Ergo_ utilizes.
-The relevant background information includes different machine learning methods and autocorrect techniques.
+This chapter describes the mathematics behind the classification algorithms used by \emph{Ergo}, as well as providing some background to the problem at hand.
+Section \ref{sec:02-artificial-intelligence-and-machine-learning}
+provides a brief history of artificial intelligence, machine learning, and the nomenclature therein \footnote{ Hi professor, should I move my explanation about the different evaluation metrics (confusion matrices, $F_1$, precision, recall, basically section \ref{sec:04-evaluation-metrics}) to here instead?}

-Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems and are discussed in Section
+Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems\footnote{\citealt{zhangRealTimeSurfaceEMG2019, netoHighLevelProgramming2010, mehdiSignLanguageRecognition2002, jong-sungkimDynamicGestureRecognition1996, felsGloveTalkIIaNeuralnetworkInterface1998}} and are discussed in Section
-\ref{artificial-neural-networks}.
+\ref{sec:02-artificial-neural-networks}.
+Hidden Markov Models have historically been used for problems similar to those which _Ergo_ seeks to solve\footnote{\citealt{galkaInertialMotionSensing2016, bevilacquaContinuousRealtimeGesture2010, xuzhangFrameworkHandGesture2011, wuGestureRecognition3D2009, zhangHandGestureRecognition2009,
+schlomerGestureRecognitionWii2008, mantyjarviEnablingFastEffortless2004,
+wengaoChineseSignLanguage2004, rung-hueiliangRealtimeContinuousGesture1998,

-Hidden Markov Models have historically been used for problems similar to those which _Ergo_ seeks to solve, and thus they will be used to provide a comparison between candidate models and the prior work.
-They are discussed in Section
+liangSignLanguageRecognition1996}}, and thus they will be used to provide a comparison between candidate models and the prior work.
+They are discussed in Section \ref{sec:02-hidden-markov-models}.
+Support Vector Machines have been used with success for gesture recognition in prior work\footnote{\citealt{leeSmartWearableHand2018, wuWearableSystemRecognizing2016, wuGestureRecognition3D2009, kimBichannelSensorFusion2008}} and will be described in Section
-\ref{hidden-markov-models}.
+\ref{sec:02-support-vector-machines}.
 CuSum is a simple statistical technique used for online change detection in the distribution of a time series.
-It will be used as a baseline against which other models can be compared, and is discussed in Section \ref{cusum}.
+It will be used as a baseline against which other models can be compared, and is discussed in Section \ref{sec:02-cumulative-sum}.

-Autocorrect is a valuable aid to users operating a virtual keyboard where mistakes are common due to the nature of the interface, and so it is integrated into _Ergo_.
-Autocorrect methods are discussed in Section \ref{autocorrect}
+# Artificial Intelligence and Machine Learning \label{sec:02-artificial-intelligence-and-machine-learning}

+Artificial Intelligence (AI) refers to the development of non-human systems that can perform tasks typically requiring human intelligence.
+These non-human systems often refer to computer systems, although
+\cite{bostromEthicalIssuesAdvanced} notes that this is not necessarily required.
+The field was founded in 1956
+\citep{johnmccarthyProposalDartmouthSummer}.
+The field went through periods of optimism in the capabilities of AI, as well as subsequent periods of scepticism which are often referred to as the "AI winters".

+Arthur Samuel coined the term "machine learning" (ML) in his 1959 paper studying the popular board game of checkers
+\citep{samuelStudiesMachineLearning1959}.
+Machine learning is a subfield of AI, and renewed interest was shown in it after the development of deep learning with AlexNet in \citealp{krizhevskyImageNetClassificationDeep2012}.
+Machine learning has solved many problems once thought impossible, beating humans at games such as Chess\citep{campbellDeepBlue2002}, Go
+\citep{silverMasteringGameGo2016}, StarCraft
+II\citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
+\citep{openaiDotaLargeScale2019} as well as diverse tasks such as protein folding \citep{jumperHighlyAccurateProtein2021} and natural language processing
+\citep{openaiGPT4TechnicalReport2023}.

+A machine learning task can have varying levels of information about what the "correct" answer is.
+This is referred to as supervised or unsupervised machine learning.
+Supervised machine learning is where the model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output.
+Unsupervised machine learning is where the model is not provided with any desired output, but is required to learn the structure in the data.
+Hybrid approaches ("semi-supervised") are also possible, which combine elements of supervised and unsupervised learning.

+Many supervised machine learning tasks can be divided into either a regression or a classification problem.
+A regression problem requires the estimation of a function that maps a set of input features $\bm{x}$ to a value $y$ where
+$y\in\mathbb{R}^p, p\in\mathbb{N}$.
+Classification problems require the
+estimation of a function that maps a set of input features $\bm{x}$ to a value
+$y$ where $y$ is an element of some finite set $A$.

-# Artificial Neural Networks \label{sec:02_ffnn}
+# Artificial Neural Networks \label{sec:02-artificial-neural-networks}

-Artificial Neural Networks (ANNs) are a form of machine learning that started with the development of the perceptron \citep{Rosenblatt1963PRINCIPLESON}, which itself was inspired by work done by \cite{McCulloch2021ALC}.
+Artificial Neural Networks (ANNs) are a form of machine learning that started with the development of the perceptron by
+\cite{whitePrinciplesNeurodynamicsPerceptrons1963}, which itself was inspired by work done by \cite{warrens.mccullochLogicalCalculusIdeas1944}.
+It was not until the backpropagation algorithm was introduced by
+\cite{rumelhartLearningRepresentationsBackpropagating1986} that multiple layers of perceptrons could be stacked and their weights efficiently trained.
+This renewed interest in neural networks as a field of research.
+Different means of arranging perceptrons to better solve different problems have been introduced, such as the Long Short-Term Memory network for sequence learning (introduced in
+\citealt{hochreiterLongShortTermMemory1997}) or the convolutional neural network for image processing (introduced in
+\citealt{lecunGradientbasedLearningApplied1998}).

 This section will first describe the perceptron in subsection
 \ref{perceptrons}.
 Then neural networks will be covered in subsection